The Hot List: 15 must-watch TV shows this autumnAug 8 | 5 min read

 The comedy is a satire of media workplaces, and Jason expertly pokes fun at overly-positive people in meetings.
 As Simon would say, it’s brilliant, brilliant, brilliant!

-W1A seasons 1 to 3 is available on on BBC iPlayer.
+W1A seasons 1 to 3 are available to buy on Prime Video.

 Jason stepped away from his comedy roles with this portrayal of Christopher Jefferies – and it paid off.